 What is pet insurance?

-Pets insurance helps you protect your pets and guard against unexpected vet bills when they need treatment.
+Pets insurance helps protect your pets and guard against unexpected vet bills when they need treatment.
 Some policies will help with costs when your cat or dog gets stolen, goes missing, or dies.

 What pet insurance covers